NATIONAL ASSOCIATION OF STUDENT ANTHROPOLOGISTS,

 Student shall have the opportunity to produce an original piece of research during the program with the assistance of participating mentors on a contemporary topic in anthropology.
 Students will have several months after the completion of the AAA meeting to work on this paper, and may have an opportunity for publication.

-Track 1, Social theory across disciplinary, subfield and national traditions: students in this track are asked to address their professional training paper toward issues related to anthropological practices across spatial, cultural, and topical dimensions.
-Students should interrogate the relationship of these dimensions to the historic and contemporary differences and similarities of disparate bodies of theory.
-How, for example, have positivist paradigms informed some research programs whilst being rejected in others?
+Social theory across disciplinary, subfield and national traditions: students in this track are asked to address their professional training paper toward issues related to anthropological practices across spatial, cultural, and topical dimensions.
+Students should scrutinize the relationship of these dimensions to the historic and contemporary differences and similarities of disparate bodies of theory.
+How, for example, have positivist paradigms informed some research programs while being rejected in others?
 Why have certain ‘national’ traditions of anthropology taken the shape that they have?

 IV.
 Application procedure